archywigglestyn/The-Smokey-Powell/README.md

 The Blynk App (Look Above) Download Blynk.
 In Blynk there is an option take a picture of the QR code.

 The circuit board gerber file	(Look Above)  Send this Zip file in to order a board.
-Board dimensions are 4.75"x2.5" I may also decide to sell them
+Board dimensions are 4.75"x2.5" I may also decide to sell them	 3-29-18 I uploaded V1.1, It has a few minor fixes.

 where I have my circuit boards made http://www.pcbunlimited.com/ They are great quality and cheap!
 Look for Panel Share.
 It moves around on the website but it's the cheapest way if you only want one. $19.95 as of 3/15/19

-schematic of circuit board	(Look Above) 3-29-18 I uploaded V1.1, It has a few minor fixes.
+schematic of circuit board	(Look Above)

-thingiverse link to make 3d printed case and DIN mounts (Link coming soon!)
+thingiverse link to make 3d printed cases and DIN mounts https://www.thingiverse.com/thing:3453571
-Hi Resolution single output case https://www.thingiverse.com/thing:3453571

 Smokey Powell shopping list: